Foreign Exchange Guide to Russia

 Looking ahead, HSBC see the ruble weakening to 61.0 per dollar by the end of 2018.
 Further ruble weakness will be driven by monetary policy.
 Interest rates in Russia will continue to fall, “but modestly so,” said Citi economist Ivan Tchakarov in October.
 The economist thought that the Bank of Russia would switch from a “moderately tight” bias to a neutral bias sometime in 2019.

-Russia currency and money saving tips
+Currency and money saving tips for Russia

 Russian food is plentiful, home cooked, and delicious.
 Soups are very good.
 The bread is delicious.
 Food in the supermarkets is plentiful and reasonably priced.
 There is a wide variety of teas, chocolates, dairy products, produce, candies, and vodka.
 Carry plenty of cash.
 Card readers may not work when you need them, nor may ATMs.
 Many businesses accept only cash.
 Taxis do not take credit cards.Russian power outlets take round 2-pin Euro plugs.
 A flat Euro plug adapter don't usually fit into the socket.
 Current is 220V.